 Alright, we understand.
-You booked a two-week trip to learn Muay Thai, lose weight and experience everything the gym has to offer.
-You’ve spent a lot of money on flights, the gym and accommodation.
-You handled the countless details of arranging time off with work, having your friend take care of your dog, calling your bank, etc. You have 14 days in Thailand and you’re not wasting a minute of it.
+You booked a two-week trip to learn Muay Thai, lose weight and experience everything the gym offers.
+You’ve spent much money on flights, the gym and accommodation.
+You handled the countless details of arranging time off from work, having your friend take care of your dog, calling your bank, etc. You have 14 days in Thailand, and you’re not wasting a minute of it.
 Good.
 That’s a good attitude.
 Seriously.
 It’s way too easy to get sidetracked in this country.
 So you’re on the right track.
-But there are some things to consider in how you should approach your training before going 100 day one.
+But there are some things to consider in approaching your training before going 100 days one.

 A few things to consider first.

-In general, it takes about a day per time zone you crossed to adjust.
+It generally takes about a day per time zone you cross to adjust.
 From the United States, that’s about 12-15 days.
 Now that doesn’t mean it will be 15 days before you can start to train and enjoy yourself.
-It’s just worth recognizing that your body and mind are going to be adjusting for a little while.
+It’s worth recognizing that your body and mind will adjust for a little while.

 So now that we’ve got a better idea of where you’re at, what does that mean for your training?
 And more specifically…

 How should you approach your training in the beginning?

 Unfortunately, there’s no clear formula on how to approach your training as everyone is different.
 But as a general rule of thumb, ease into it and be consistent.
 Pay attention to how you’re feeling and consider the increase in workload.
 Did you train four hours a day in your home country?
 If not, then you can reasonably assume going 100 four hours a day, six days a week in Thailand isn’t quite sustainable.
 That should be the goal, but recognize that may not be your current standard.
 You just need to build to that.
 You build through consistency.

 Wrecking yourself on day one may up your fitness in the short run but cost you in the long run.
 This is how you get injured.
 This is how you end up having to take a couple of days off to recover…time that you could be building upon your training.